Can badass female characters ever be redeemed?

 Netflix’s Lost in Space contains an admirably even-handed treatment of gender roles in the form of the tension between John and Maureen Robinson.
 Like the depiction of Nebula, the portrayal of their relationship is positively subversive at times; we start out being expected to side with Maureen for leaving John, but come to suspect that perhaps her halo is not so shiny after we get to know their history better.
 This isn’t to say that he doesn’t suffer from supplicating beta syndrome on more than one occasion; nonetheless, the show doesn’t try to tell us who should be in charge as they struggle to figure out their relationship, and it doesn’t try to make us believe their various actions are virtuous or not merely based on their sex.

 A similar thing happens with Penny and Vijay: despite Vijay’s opportunistic attitude to Penny, he is nonetheless portrayed as courageous; and despite Penny’s rising above her hormones to confidently steamroll him, one doesn’t get the impression the writers find her empowered attitude entirely attractive.
-(The show also couples these unusually open-ended dynamics with a setting that intriguingly mirrors that of Adam and Eve as they go out into the world to subdue it.)
+(The show also pairs these unusually open-ended dynamics with a setting that intriguingly mirrors that of Adam and Eve as they go out into the world to subdue it.)

 In pursuit of a positive approach to femininity